tyagiaman070/assignment/README.md

 ### /frontend directory
 ### step 1:- npm install  // to install all dependencies
 ### step 2:- npm start  // to start the frontend development server

+### to check admin functionality edit in DB a user to admin then login